dlajic/Election-Prediction-Google-Trends/README.md

-# Project Title: Predictive Power of Google Trends in German Multi-Party Elections
+# Project Title: Can we predict multi-party elections with Google Trends data?
+Evidence across elections, data windows, and model classes

 **Summary:**
 This project provides unique evidence on the predictive power of Google Trends (GT) in the German multi-party systems, forecasting four elections (2009, 2013, 2017, 2021).
 Our contributions are multifaceted: